 - When It Comes to Climbing Plants, the Sky's the Limit

 Perennial woody climbers are climbing plants that form woody stems from which new growth appears each year.

-Grapes (Vitis sp.) may be the best known of the fruiting climbers, but there are some common misconceptions about growing them.
+Grapes (Vitis sp.) may be the best-known of the fruiting climbing plants, but there are some common misconceptions about growing them.

 Whilst it’s true they do best when given maximum hours of sun and a dry climate, they can succeed in a greater range of conditions than most people imagine.

 Look for varieties that are mildew resistant and take care in choosing those that will thrive outdoors in your given locality.

 Thompson Seedless grapes are usually used for wine, as table grapes, and as raisins.
 They really fast growers that love full sun in zones 7-10.
 The grapes are super sweet – sweeter than any other grapes I’ve tasted!

 Of all of the Kiwis, the fuzzy ones from China (Actinidia deliciosa ) are by far the best known, but there are others to try…